m3au/playwright-bdd-cursor-template/README.md

 This project is a **multi-challenge test automation repository** that tackles various web testing challenges from different platforms.
 Each challenge is organized in its own folder under `tests/e2e/challenges/`, allowing for easy expansion and maintenance.

-**Current Challenge: UITestingPlayground**

-This repository currently implements **23 comprehensive test scenarios** from [UITestingPlayground](http://uitestingplayground.com/), demonstrating real-world automation challenges and solutions.
+**Current Challenges: UITestingPlayground & AutomationExercise**

+The repository now covers:

+- **UITestingPlayground** — 23 comprehensive scenarios spanning element identification, timing, interaction, and advanced UI puzzles.
+- **AutomationExercise** — Authentication journey (register, login, logout) with resilient flows that auto-generate users, bypass cookie consent walls, and recover from intrusive ad redirects.

 The framework includes:

 - **AI-Assisted Development**: Optimized for **Cursor IDE** with custom rules to enforce project conventions
 - **Behavior-Driven Development (BDD)**: Utilizes Gherkin and `playwright-bdd` for clear, collaborative feature development